Actual cash value (ACV)

 A form you sign when taking delivery of an insured car from the repair shop.
 It indicates your satisfaction with the repairs.

 A change to your policy by amending specific coverage.
-It can add coverage, modify it, reduce or even remove coverage.
+It can add coverage, modify it, reduce or even remove coverage or terms or provisions of the policy.

 The date when your coverage ends.
 A new or renewal policy typically starts on this date.